macs30122-winter24/final-project-the-procrastinators/readme.md

 ### Running the Code

-1. Download hospital data from ... and then run ...  <@ ASHLYNN>
+1. To generate hospital data, run `CleanHospitals.py` to generate record linked hospital DataFrame.
+To link hospitals to counties, run `GeocodeHospitals.py`, `GetShapes.py`, and `LinkHospitalstoCounty.py`, in that order.
+All needed raw data is already stored in `data/raw`.

 2. Download IRS data from `\raw\IRS` in repo and then run `IRS_Data.py` to get irs_data.csv.

+3. To generate rurality data, run `GenerateRuralityTable.py`.
+All raw data files are already stored in `data/raw`.

-3. Download ACS data with `GetCensusData.py`.
+4. Download ACS data with `GetCensusData.py`.
 Run `MergeData.py` to combine with IRS data, and then `JoinData.py` to combine with hospital data.

-4. Modelling and data analysis can be replicated within `MigrationAnalysis.ipynb`, `Regression.ipynb` and `Modelling.ipynb`.
+5. Modelling and data analysis can be replicated within `MigrationAnalysis.ipynb`, `Regression.ipynb` and `Modelling.ipynb`.

 ### Division of Labor